KimmoKAhola/The-IoT-Temperature-Observer/README.md

 ## Tools needed to implement the .NET API

-If you want to implement the .net code in the repository I recommend using the Jetbrains Rider IDE or Visual Studio Community edition.
+If you want to implement the .net code from the github repository I recommend using the Jetbrains Rider IDE or Visual Studio Community edition.

 | IDE | Free? |
 | :---| :--- |